dsprovider/exito_web_scraper_monitoring/README.md

 🔧 Features

-- Scheduled Monitoring: runs Monday to Saturday from 9 AM to 6 PM Colombian Time.
+- Scheduled Monitoring: runs Monday to Saturday every 30 minutes from 9 AM to 6 PM.
-- Easy Deployment: deployed effortlessly using a crontab job on your Ubuntu VPS.
+- Easy Deployment: deployed using a crontab job on an Ubuntu VPS.
 - Logging: logs everything it monitors for easy review and analysis.